groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/basic-usage/document-viewer-pdf-viewer/_index.md

 ---
 Document viewer can operate in different rendering modes, HTML, Image and PDF (see [Features Overview]({{< ref "viewer/java/getting-started/features-overview.md" >}}) for more information).

 This article will describe on how to view documents in PDF mode with PDF Viewer.
-When rendering to PDF format with GroupDocs.Viewer, it saves all pages of source document as a single target PDF document.
+When rendering to PDF format with [GroupDocs.Viewer](https://products.groupdocs.com/viewer), it saves all pages of source document as a single target PDF document.
-Here are the steps for rendering to PDF with GroupDocs.Viewer:
+Here are the steps for rendering to PDF with [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java):
-*   Create new instance of [Viewer](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewer) class and pass source document path as a constructor parameter.
+*   Create new instance of [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class and pass source document path as a constructor parameter.
-*   Instantiate the [PdfViewOptions](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.options/pdfviewoptions) object and specify saving path format for rendered document.
+*   Instantiate the [PdfViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/PdfViewOptions) object and specify saving path format for rendered document.
-*   Call [View](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewer/methods/view) method of [Viewer](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewer) class instance and pass [PdfViewOptions](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.options/pdfviewoptions) to it.
+*   Call [view(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer#view(com.groupdocs.viewer.options.ViewOptions)) method of [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class instance and pass [PdfViewOptions](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/PdfViewOptions) to it.

 The following code sample shows how to get **PDF** representation of the document.